-- The new legislative requirement upon the Council to provide care placements for looked after children until the age of 21 and other duties placed upon us from the Children & Young People's (Scotland) Act 2014 - Children's Services Review began 1.10.15 with a commitment to deliver £300,000 savings. - Increase in the number of young people being placed in secure care. - Budget pressures the financial landscape is continually changing with requests for a reduction in spend an ongoing issue.
+- The new legislative requirement upon the Council to provide care placements for looked after children until the age of 21 and other duties placed upon us from the Children & Young People's (Scotland) Act 2014. - Increase in the number of young people being placed in secure care. - Budget pressures the financial landscape is continually changing with requests for a reduction in spend an ongoing issue.